lorisleiva/laravel-search-string/README.md

 - It tries to query an inexisting column or column alias
 - It provides the wrong operator to a query
 - It provides the wrong value to a query
-- etc.

-Any of those errors will throw an appropriate exception.
+Any of those errors will throw an `InvalidSearchStringException`.
 However you can choose whether you want these exceptions to bubble up to the Laravel exception handler or whether you want them to fail silently.
 For that, you need to choose a fail strategy on your `config/search-string.php` configuration file:

 ```php
 // config/search-string.php